 Practically speaking, however, all it takes is one unforeseen, illegitimate, or dilatory Creditor’s Claim to be filed and presented against the estate to make publishing a Probate Notice to Creditors (generally around $100) a remarkably sound investment.
 Please think long and hard before foregoing this opportunity.

-Caution: The Notice sent to WDSHS is required to contain Descendant’s Social Security Number, but GR31 prohibits filing Social Security Numbers with the Court.
-Consequently, make sure that you place Descendant’s Social Security Number on the copy of any form you send to WDSHS but not on any form that you file with the Court.
+Caution: The Notice sent to WDSHS is required to contain Decedent’s Social Security Number, but GR31 prohibits filing Social Security Numbers with the Court.
+Consequently, make sure that you place Decedent’s Social Security Number on the copy of any form you send to WDSHS but not on any form that you file with the Court.

 Timing: Publish your Probate Notice to Creditors within 30 days of your appointment and thereafter promptly: